 For another 103 years, the Hazen Memorial Library held its place on Lancaster Road.
 The building is still beautiful, however, too small to hold the capacity of materials that were spilling onto the floors.
 With no room to grow with technology or accessibility a new building was in order.

 On August 27, 1996, under the directorship of Elizabeth Wade, marked a ceremony to start the construction of a 10,800 square foot building to be finished in July 1997 and hold 30,000 materials.

 The new building cost 1.8 million dollars, 45 percent of which was paid by the state, from a grant written by Miss Wade, the rest by a Proposition 21/2 over ride.
 The people of Shirley helped bring the new facility to fruition.

 The architect was Tadd Stahl of Stahl Associates in Boston and the contractor was Colantonio Inc. of Holliston.

-Our collections now exceed 40,000 materials which include, books, DVDs, music CDs, audiobooks on CD, videos (including descriptive videos for people who are visually impaired and closed captioned videos), magazines, foreign language tapes, and large print books are all part of our collection.
+Our collections now exceed 40,000 materials which include books, DVDs, music CDs, audiobooks on CD, magazines, downloadable media, and large print books are all part of our collection.
 We have Internet accessible computers, free wireless Internet and an expert staff under the directorship of Debra Roy, to help in all aspects of the library.

 The Children's Room has a story time for babies, toddlers, and preschoolers, events, demonstrations and a summer reading program.